snappymob/sicpa-assessment-android-legacy/README.md

-# sicpa-assessment-android

-Android
-- MVVM
-- Hilt - DI
-- Kotlin Flow -
-- Navigation Component
-- Retrofit
-- Mockito
+# Android app for SICPA assessment